 Osteopathic medical school accreditation standards require training in internal medicine, obstetrics/gynecology, pediatrics, family practice, surgery, psychiatry, radiology, preventive medicine, and public health.
 Osteopathic medical schools emphasize early clinical contact.
 While the first two years focus on the biomedical and clinical sciences, the second two years delve deeper into patient-oriented clinical training.
 Most schools include time for elective courses as well.

 DO clinical education follows a distributive model, wherein students are exposed to practicing in diverse health-care settings.
 Although in-hospital experiences are an important aspect of clinical education, osteopathic medical students receive significant training in community hospitals as well as out-of-hospital ambulatory settings.
 In many schools, a community-based primary care rotation in a rural or underserved area is a required aspect of fourth-year training.
-For information on each school’s curriculum, see the college pages beginning on page 34.
+For information on each school’s curriculum, see the individual college pages.

 Although osteopathic medical education has changed dramatically since its beginnings in 1874, osteopathic medical schools maintain the core values advanced by the profession’s early proponents.
 These values are held as central distinguishing tenets of osteopathic philosophy and practice: providing care that is holistic, patient-centered, preventive, and focused on health rather than disease, delivered within a primary care context